asherikov/ccws/README.md

 ### Building packages

-In order to get all paths right in ROS cmake files we have to install to the host root, we avoid this using bind mounts, which are automatic in cross-compilation profiles, but need to be performed explicitly in the case of 'native' builds, e.g.
+In order to get all paths right in ROS cmake files we have to install to the host root, we avoid this using proot similarly to cross-compilation profiles.

-- `make deb_mount PKG=staticoma PROFILE=reldebug`
-- `make deb PKG=staticoma PROFILE=reldebug`
-- `make deb_umount PKG=staticoma PROFILE=reldebug`
-- or simply `make deb_native PKG=staticoma PROFILE=reldebug`
+Profile build data should be cleared (e.g., with `make wsclean`) before building binary package, unless you are rebuilding the same package.

 TODO:
 - We dont need cmake paths to be correct in a superpackage unless some other